 The College provides tea/coffee making facilities, a fridge and microwave in the wing kitchens.
 Please keep these common areas clean and tidy, and ensure that no expired food is left in the fridges.
+Students should label any food or medication they leave in the fridges with their name, and respect the property of your neighbours by not helping yourself to something that is not yours.
 Remember that you are not permitted to cook in your room and must not bring toasters, sandwich makers, air fryers or any other cooking devices to College.
-Please do not remove any milk bottles from the pantries, and take care not to burn anything in the microwaves, as this may set off the fire alarms (a call-out fee of \$1800 for the Fire Brigade will be payable).
+Please do not remove any milk bottles from the pantries, and take care not to burn anything in the microwaves, as this may set off the fire alarms (you will be charged the call-out fee set by Fire and Rescue NSW).